anujdhawan/gcp-provisioning/README.md

 3. Creates the project under the defined Organization node.
 4. Grants project ownership to the validated lists of users and/or groups.
 5. Links the project to a defined Billing Account.
+6. Links the created project to an Orbitera account

 Table of Contents
 =================